martintrojer/martintrojer.github.com/_posts/2013-07-07-coreasync-and-blocking-io.md

 ## Http client example

 To get a bit more concrete let's see what happens when we try to issue some HTTP GET request using core.async.
-Let's start with the naive solution, using blocking IO.
+Let's start with the naive solution, using blocking IO via [clj-http](https://github.com/dakrone/clj-http).

 <script src="https://gist.github.com/martintrojer/5943467.js?file=blocking.clj"> </script>